virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 The errors handling is related to the action result codes.
 You can locate these codes within the [Jelastic Console Log Panel](/troubleshooting/) upon a corresponding action execution.
 Therefore, you can predefine a message text that will be displayed in case of an error occurrence.

-There is a list of predefined pop-up windows, which can be displayed while custom errors are being handled:
+There is a list of predefined pop-up windows, which emerge while custom errors are being handled:

 - `info` - *information* pop-up window